Ben Bowden: Athletics

 On December 9, 2024, Bowden signed a minor league contract with the Athletics.
-In 31 appearances for the Triple-A Las Vegas Aviators, he logged a 1-1 record and 1.36 ERA with 41 strikeouts and two saves across 39 2/3 innings pitched.
+In 31 appearances for the Triple-A Las Vegas Aviators, he logged a 1–1 record and 1.36 ERA with 41 strikeouts and two saves across 39 2/3 innings pitched.
 On July 23, 2025, the Athletics selected Bowden's contract, adding him to their active roster.
 In 11 appearances for the team, he recorded a 4.22 ERA with seven strikeouts across 10 2/3 innings pitched.
 On August 22, Bowden was placed on the injured list due to a lat strain.
 He was transferred to the 60-day injured list on September 1, officially ending his season.
 On November 5, Bowden was removed from the 40-man roster and sent outright to Las Vegas; he subsequently rejected the assignment and elected free agency.

-On November 11, 2025, Bowden re-signed with the Athletics on a minor league contract for the 2026 season.
+On November 11, 2025, Bowden re-signed with the Athletics on a minor league contract.
+He began the 2026 season with the Triple–A Las Vegas Aviators.
+On August 1, 2026, the Athletics selected Bowden's contract, adding him to their active roster.
+In his only appearance for the team, he allowed four runs in one inning of relief during an 11–0 loss to the Detroit Tigers.
+On August 4, Bowden was designated for assignment by the Athletics.
+He cleared waivers and was sent outright to Triple-A Las Vegas on August 6.